cms-opendata-analyses/TriggerInfoTool/ModuleInTriggerAnalyzer/README.md

 You should now see the `cms-opendata-conddb.cern.ch` link in the `/cvmfs` area.

-- Run the CMSSW executable in the background
+- Run the CMSSW executable in the background and dump the output in a log file

 ```
 cmsRun moduleinfoanalyzer_cfg.py > full.log 2>&1 &
 ```

-- Check the development of the job:
+- Check the development of the job if needed:

 ```
-tailf full.log
+tail -f full.log
 ```

 *NOTE*: The first time you execute the job, it will take a long time (depending on your connection speed) to the point that it looks like it is not doing anything.
 That is fine.
 This is because the database payload files will be downloaded/cached locally in the VM.
 Later attempts should be faster, however.